MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-bot.md

 </details>

-Next, let's try building another type of Teams app, or learn how to deploy your bot to Azure!

 ## Next step

+Next, let's try building another type of Teams app, or go ahead and see how to deploy your bot to Azure!

 > [!div class="nextstepaction"]
 > [Build your first Message Extension](../get-started/first-message-extension.md)